Survata/survata-android-public-sdk/README.md

 #### IMPORTANT NOTE

+##### Explaining contentName
+`option.contentName` enforces that there is one survey per respondent per contentName.
+For example, if using a survey to unlock a level in a game or an e-book, it allows the publisher to offload enforcing that unlocking to be permanent onto us.

+For example, if there's a game and there's a level 7.
+If a person playing the game has already earned the survey for level 7, if they request a survey for level 7 again, it shows that they already earned it.

+You can pass a timestamp as the contentName if you would like to handle the logic of content availability on your side.
+ * If you do not set contentName, a user will only ever be able to take one survey.

+##### Testing
 There is a frequency cap on how many surveys we allow one day for a specific IP address.
 Thus while testing/developing, it might be frustrating to not see surveys appear after a couple of tries.
 You can bypass this in two ways.

 ####1.
 FIRST WAY: Using "testing" property